Sciss/Dijkstra/README.md

 Implementation of Dijkstra's algorithm to find the shortest (least costly) route between nodes in an undirected graph.
 Fork from [github.com/bepcyc/dijkstra](https://github.com/bepcyc/dijkstra), clean it up a bit and bringing Scala versions up to date.
+The original author is Viacheslav Rodionov.
+All changes (C)opyright by Hanns Holger Rutz, published under the same license (Apache 2.0).
 Below is the original read-me.

 ## Getting Started